Do you own a business in Thailand and need healthcare coverage for your employees?

 Room and Board

-Coverage for room and board is only eligible for in-patient benefits, or IPB.
+Coverage for room and board is only eligible for in-patient benefits, or IPD.
 Coverage includes the cost of the hospital room, food, nurse fees, and other medical charges while at the hospital.

 Intensive Care Unit